gabe-kai/tvg2/docs/step_plans/todo/Implement_SimulatePlateMotion.md

 ### 🛠 Implementation Notes
 - Use BFS from each craton's center face
 - Use `planet.mesh.adjacency` to get neighbors
-- Consider hard limit (e.g., radius or number of faces per craton)
+- Apply a hard limit (e.g., number of faces per craton)
+- Maintain a global set of claimed face IDs to prevent overlap
+- Implement an exclusion buffer or spacing check before growing each craton to avoid crowding or adjacency
 - Store results directly on `Craton.face_ids`
-- Prevent overlapping by tracking claimed faces across all cratons

 ---